salaboy/cd-flow/README.md

 The following events exemplify a flow and it's different sections:
 - **Project Detected/Registered**
+  - (Optional it can be inferred) CDF.Project.Created `./cdf project created --name my-project`
+  - (Optional it can be inferred) CDF.Module.Created  `./cdf module created --name my-module --project my-project`
-  - CDF.Project.Pipeline.Started -> Main objective is to build, test and release an artifact
+    - CDF.Pipeline.Started -> Main objective is to build, test and release an artifact.
+This pipeline is project scoped. ``
       - CDF.Project.Artifact.Built
       - CDF.Project.Artifact.TestStarted
       - CDF.Project.Artifact.TestEnded
       - CDF.Project.Artifact.Released
     - CDF.Pipeline.Finished

 - **Promotion To Environment via PR**
   - CDF.Environment.PR.Created
-  - CDF.Environment.Pipeline.Started -> Main objective is to verify the new version of the artifact and deployment descriptors
+  - CDF.Pipeline.Started -> Main objective is to verify the new version of the artifact and deployment descriptors.
+This pipeline is environment scoped
-  - CDF.Environment.Pipeline.Finished
+  - CDF.Pipeline.Finished
   - CDF.EnvironmentPR.Merged -> To Main branch
 - **Environment Upgrade using Pipelines**
-  - CDF.Environment.Pipeline.Started -> Main objective is to apply the new version deployment descriptors
+  - CDF.Pipeline.Started -> Main objective is to apply the new version deployment descriptors
-  - CDF.Environment.Pipeline.Finished
-  - CDF.Environment.Application.Service.UP
+  - CDF.Pipeline.Finished
+  - CDF.Application.Service.UP -> applications are scoped to environments
-  - CDF.Environment.Application.UP
+  - CDF.Application.UP

 # Metrics
 - **Lead Time**